james-wallis/wallisconsultancy/_pages/dynamic/privacynotice.md

 2. **Who are we?**

-  Wallis Consultancy is the data controller (contact details below).
+  Wallis Family Mediation is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

 3. **How do we process your personal data?**